What is cerebral palsy and how can it be treated?

 Can I claim for cerebral palsy compensation?

-If your child has cerebral palsy, or you recognise some of the symptoms listed above in your child’s development, our specialist solicitors at Bolt Burdon Kemp may be able to help you.
+If your child has cerebral palsy, or you recognise some of the symptoms listed above in your child’s development, our specialist solicitors at Bolt Burdon Kemp may be able to help you with a cerebral palsy compensation claim.

 We can assess the medical treatment you received while you were pregnant and at birth and find out if medical negligence was to blame for your child’s condition.